SusannaCasarini/Monitoring-Ecosysitem-Changes-and-Functioning/README.md

-# Spatial_Ecology_R
+# Monitoring Ecosysitem Changes and Functioning
-This repo is going to collect the whole code of the Spatial Ecology course University of Bologna
+This repo is going to collect the whole code of the Monitoring Ecosysitem Changes and Functioning course University of Bologna

-> Additional lectures are coming out in the morning

 ## Language used
 The whole course will be based on R